- What is radiation therapy? When is it used?

 - Moisten food with gravies and sauces to make it easier to eat.

-- Ask your doctor or nurse about medicines to help treat mouth sores and control pain while eating.
+- Ask your cancer care team about medicines to help treat mouth sores and control pain while eating.

-If these measures are not enough, ask your doctor or nurse for advice.
-Mouth dryness may be a problem even after treatment is over; if so, talk to your doctor or dentist about what you can do.
+If these measures are not enough, ask your cancer care team for advice.
+Mouth dryness may be a problem even after treatment is over; if so, talk to your team about what you can do.

 Radiation treatment to your head and neck can increase your chances of getting cavities.
+This is especially true if you have dry mouth as a result of treatment.
 Mouth care to prevent problems will be an important part of your treatment.
-Before starting radiation, talk to your doctor about whether you should get a complete check-up with your dentist.
+Before starting radiation, talk to your cancer care team about whether you should get a complete check-up with your dentist.
 Ask your dentist to talk with your radiation doctor before you start treatment.
 If you have one or more problem teeth, your dentist may suggest removing them before you start treatment.
-Radiation (and dry mouth) might damage them to the point where they will need to be removed anyway, and this can be harder to do after treatment starts.
+Radiation (and dry mouth) might damage them to the point where they’ll need to be removed anyway, and this can be harder to do after treatment starts.

 If you wear dentures, they may no longer fit well because of swollen gums.
 If your dentures cause sores, you may need to stop wearing them until your radiation therapy is over to keep sores from getting infected.